CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

  2. **Create a derived dynamic `TheoryData` source class**:
   - Create one class for each test class separately that extends the `DynamicTheoryDataSource` base class.
   - Implement `TheoryData` returning (base) type methods to generate test data.
-  - Use the `AddTestDataToTheoryData`, `AddTestDataReturnsToTheoryData`, and `AddTestDataThrowsToTheoryData` methods to add the test data which were dynamically created within the methods to the `TheoryData TheoryData` property.
+  - Use the `Add`, `AddReturns`, and `AddThrows` methods to add the test data which were dynamically created within the methods to the `TheoryData TheoryData` property.
   - Use the `OptionalToArgs` method along with the `TheoryData` generating methods.
 (New v1.1.0)
   - (See the [Sample DynamicTheoryDataSource  Child Class](#sample-dynamictheorydatasource-child-class) section for a sample code.)